 I've had mine killed by uncontrolled domestic dogs, pine martens and foxes.
 In fact one summer my entire flock was wiped out by a fox family who dug under a fence which was buried 12" into the ground.

 I can tell you now - it's heart-breaking, it's not easy to resolve and it can be expensive.
 The 7 foot high chainlink fence I had put round our (admittedly very large) run cost around $4,500.

 It took me a good year to get over it.
-I resolved never to keep girls (or boys) again if I couldn't give them the proper protection - hence investing in the fence, and in a Livestock Guardian Dog.
+I resolved never to keep chickens again if I couldn't care for them properly - hence investing in the fence, and in a Livestock Guardian Dog.

 How will you deal with it?
 Do you have the time, the inclination and the money?
 How will your kids feel if their pets are killed?
 Is it really worth the heartache?

 People often think that caring for chickens just means providing their food, water and somewhere to live.
-Well, that's certainly a part of it.
+And that's certainly a part of it.